 State Parks Board records, 1901-1902, 1905, 1908, 1917, 1925-1963, bulk 1933-1949

 Plans, drawings, and maps showing the location of Texas state parks are scattered throughout the records, but are located primarily in the series Acquisition and development files and the series Civilian Conservation Corps files.

 Records are plans and drawings of park development work done by the Civilian Conservation Corps in Texas in the 1930s and 1940s.
 Included are plats of the grounds, blueprints and drawings of buildings, and plans and drawings of furnishings and other features.
 Most of the items are either pencil on tracing vellum or ink on linen.
-Additional information concerning this collection, along with links to digital images of the drawings may be found on our Web site at: www.tsl.texas.gov/exhibits/ccc_flickr.html
+Additional information concerning this collection and links to digital images of the drawings are on our Civilian Conservation Corps Plans and Drawings on Flickr webpage.

 Rail Division, incoming correspondence, 1872-1955, bulk 1891-early 1920s